evanhosmer/MLB_Gameday_API_Data/README.md

 ## System Dependencies

 The script to collect the gameday data for a particular date was written in python 3.
-To execute, this code, python 3+ needs to be utilzed.
+To execut this code, python 3+ needs to be utilzed.
 Some of this code will not execute properly if done using an earlier version of python.
 The following libraries were used:
 - `csv`
 - `urllib`